tenstorrent/tt-metal/CONTRIBUTING.md

 structure our tests with this framework is to bundle it into a single executable.

-You can use `--gtest_filter_test` to filter out the specific test you'd like.
+You can use `--gtest_filter` to filter out the specific test you'd like.
 For example, to build and run the `DispatchFixture.TensixDRAMLoopbackSingleCore` on fast dispatch, you can